dfelinto/blender-cloud-addon/README.md

 `blender_cloud/wheels`, or installed somewhere where Blender can find them.

+The above requirements can be downloaded and built automatically by running the `build-dependency-wheels.sh` script.
+Only tested on Ubuntu Linux 14.04.

 The addon requires HTTPS connections, and thus is dependent on [D1845](https://developer.blender.org/D1845).
 You can do either of
 these: